melonjs/melonJS/README.md

 - A fresh & lightweight 2D sprite-based engine
 - Standalone library (does not rely on anything else, except a HTML5 capable browser)
-- Compatible with most major browser (Chrome, Safari, Firefox, Opera, IE)
+- Compatible with most major browser (Chrome, Safari, Firefox, Opera, IE) and mobile devices
-- Multiple Audio Channel support
+- Multi-channel HTML5 audio support and Web Audio on supported devices
-- Basic physics & collision mechanisms (to ensure low cpu requirements)
+- a lightweight physic implementation to ensure low cpu requirements
+- Polygon (SAT) based collision algorithm for accurate detection and response
-- Basic Vector Math
+- advanced math API for Vector and Matrix
 - Tween Effects
 - Transition effects
 - A basic set of Object Entities (to be extended)